Housing

 Source: Ministry of Interior, Basic Care statistics, unpublished.

 Support after the end of Basic Care is insufficient.
 Although there are some consultation services which provide advice on finding a flat and concluding a rental contract, there are no financial resources available to actively help beneficiaries to find accommodation.
 This is particularly concerning given that prices on the real estate market have significantly risen.
 Recipients of Basic Care, which includes beneficiaries of subsidiary protection in several provinces, cannot find adequate accommodation with a subsidy of € 165 per month for renting a flat.
 Families in Basic Care receive € 330.
-Financial support for refugees and beneficiaries of subsidiary protection is a slightly higher amount as in this regime the size of a family is taken into account and it is possible to either completely subsidise the rent (as is the case in Tyrol) or receive subsidies for the rent.
+Financial support for refugees and beneficiaries of subsidiary protection is a slightly higher amount as in this regime the size of a family is considered, and it is possible to either completely subsidise the rent (as is the case in Tyrol) or receive subsidies for the rent.

 In Vorarlberg, refugees who receive a minimum income do not receive a housing compensation but are transferred to landlords directly through the social department.
 Single refugees receive the minimum income only if they live in shared flats.
 If a person entitled to asylum decides to live in their own apartment, the compensation will amount only to the costs of a shared room.
 Single persons receive up to € 503 for their rent.
 This is significantly higher compared to other federal states, where only € 210 are granted.[4]
 In Tyrol, housing costs are capped and are awarded as a contribution in kind.
 The benefits are based on the real estate price table.
 In Vorarlberg, there have been cuts in the allowances of people residing in shared apartments: they now receive € 473 instead of the previous € 633.